typescene/typescene.github.io/docs/ref/ManagedObject.md

 {:.declarationspec}
 Destroy this managed object (i.e. change state to `DESTROYING` and then to [`DESTROYED`](./DESTROYED), clear all managed references from and to this object, and destroy all managed children).

+**Note:** Managed child objects are automatically destroyed when their parent's reference (decorated with [`@managedChild`](./managedChild)) is cleared or changed, or the child object is removed from a managed list or map that is itself a managed child, OR when the parent object itself is destroyed.
+Managed objects are also automatically destroyed when one or more of their own properties (those decorated with [`@managedDependency`](./managedDependency)) are cleared or changed, or the dependency object itself is destroyed.

 ## ![](/assets/icons/spec-method.svg).onManagedStateActivatingAsync() <span class="spec_tag">protected</span> {#ManagedObject:onManagedStateActivatingAsync}